 There are four intakes a year, one each quarter, so there is no need to wait to enrol.

-Tuition fees payable for each subject are published on our website for each academic year.
-The current schedule of tuition fees for this course can be found on the Important Information page.
+The schedule of tuition fees payable for each subject are published on our website for each academic year.

 Tuition fees are subject to review and may change over the duration of a course.